TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-server-modifyserverparameters.md

 * For more information about the `time_zone` parameter, see [time_zone](https://docs.microsoft.com/azure/mysql/concepts-server-parameters#time_zone).
 To populate the time zone table, see [Working with the time zone parameter](https://docs.microsoft.com/azure/mysql/howto-server-parameters#working-with-the-time-zone-parameter).
 * If the server is in read-only mode, either use the portal to increase the storage size as described in [Reaching the storage limit](https://docs.microsoft.com/azure/mysql/concepts-pricing-tiers#reaching-the-storage-limit) or enable storage **auto-growth**.
 For more information, see [How to enable storage auto-growth](https://docs.microsoft.com/azure/mysql/howto-auto-grow-storage-portal#enable-storage-auto-grow).

+## Tips

+Also be sure to consider the following points.

+* Connections to an Azure Database for MySQL server are established through a gateway responsible for routing incoming connections to the physical location of the server in our clusters.
+A client attempting to connect will first reach the gateway service, which is hosted on group of stateless compute nodes sitting behind an IP address.
+As part of ongoing service maintenance, the IP address of this gateway service changes, so avoid hard coding the gateway IP address in your application’s connection string.
+Instead, use the fully qualified domain name (FQDN) of your server in the format .mysql.database.azure.com, in the connection string.
+For more information, see [Azure Database for MySQL gateway IP addresses](https://docs.microsoft.com/azure/mysql/concepts-connectivity-architecture#azure-database-for-mysql-gateway-ip-addresses).

 ## **Recommended documents**

 * [Configure parameters using the Azure portal](https://docs.microsoft.com/azure/mysql/howto-server-parameters)